-105.4.1.4 The fee for renewal, reissuance, and extension of a permit shall be set forth by the administrative authority.
-There may be fees or requirements from other government agencies for permit extensions and renewals.

-105.5 Revocation of permits

-105.5.1 Misrepresentation of application.
-The building official may revoke a permit or approval, issued under the provisions of this code, in case there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based.

-105.5.2 Violation of code provisions.
-The building official may revoke a permit upon determination by the building official that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the building, structure, electrical, gas, mechanical or plumbing systems for which the permit was issued is in violation of, or not in conformity with, the provisions of this code.

-105.7 Placement of permit.
-The building permit or copy shall be kept on the site of the work until the completion of the project.

-105.8 Notice of commencement.
-As per Section 713.135, Florida Statutes, when any person applies for a building permit, the authority issuing such permit shall print on the face of each permit card in no less than 18-point, capitalized, boldfaced type: "WARNING TO OWNER: YOUR FAILURE TO RECORD A NOTICE OF COMMENCEMENT MAY RESULT IN YOUR PAYING TWICE FOR IMPROVEMENTS TO YOUR PROPERTY.
-IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH YOUR LENDER OR AN ATTORNEY BEFORE RECORDING YOUR NOTICE OF COMMENCEMENT."

-105.9 Asbestos.
+- 105.5.4 The fee for renewal, reissuance, and extension of a permit shall be set forth by the administrative authority.
+There may be fees or requirements from other government agencies for permit extensions and renewals. - 105.6 Denial or Revocation of permits Whenever a permit required under this section is denied or revoked because the plan, or the construction, erection, alteration, modification, repair, or demolition of a building or structure, is found by the enforcing agency to be not in compliance with the Florida Building Code, the enforcing agency shall identify the specific plan or project features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the permit applicant.
+If the building official finds that the plans are not in compliance with the Florida Building Code, the building official shall identify the specific plan features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the enforcing agency.
+The enforcing agency shall provide this information to the permit applicant. - 105.6.1 Misrepresentation of application.
+The building official may revoke a permit or approval, issued under the provisions of this code, when there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based. - 105.6.2 Violation of code provisions.
+The building official may require correction or revoke the permit upon determination by the building official that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the building, structure, electrical, gas, mechanical or plumbing systems for which the permit was issued is in violation of, or not in conformity with, the provisions of this code. - 105.7 Placement of permit.
+The building permit or copy shall be kept on the site of the work until the completion of the project. - 105.8 Notice of commencement.
+In accordance with Section 713.135, Florida Statutes. when any person applies for a building permit, the authority issuing such permit shall print on the face of each permit card in no less than 14-point, capitalized, boldfaced type: "WARNING RECORD TO OWNER: YOUR FAILURE TO Α NOTICE COMMENCEMENT MAY RESULT IN YOUR PAYING TWICE FOR IMPROVEMENTS TO YOUR PROPERTY.
+IF YOU INTEND TO OBTAIN FINANCING, CONSULT WITH YOUR ATTORNEY LENDER OR AN BEFORE RECORDING YOUR NOTICE COMMENCEMENT." - 105.9 Asbestos.
 The enforcing agency shall require each building permit for the demolition or renovation of an existing structure to contain an asbestos notification statement which indicates the owner's or operator's responsibility to comply with the provisions of Section 469.003, Florida Statutes, and to notify the Department of Environmental Protection of his or her intentions to remove asbestos, when applicable, in accordance with state and federal law.

-Refer to Section 105.3.6 "Asbestos Removal" for additional requirements.
+Refer to Section 105.3.6 "Asbestos Removal Contractor Exemption" of this code for additional requirements.